ManageIQ/manageiq-documentation/methods_available_for_automation/_topics/methods_available_for_automation.md

 ### Request (miq\_request)

-Request objects are submitted to {{ site.data.product.title }} Server for processing.
+Request objects are submitted to {{ site.data.product.title_short }} Server for processing.
 After the request phase, the request becomes a task object.
 The table below shows the relationship between a request object and a task object.